Altaks/Altaks/README.md

 I'm currently not under any contracts so you can contact me to develop tiny/medium projects, I'd be glad to learn new things while offering my services

-I'm not really active on Twitter so I dont't advise you to contact me by this way.
+I'm not really active on Twitter so I don't advise you to contact me by this way.